VfL Nagold

 VfL Nagold is a German multi-sport club, best known for its association football team in Nagold, Germany.
 It is the largest sports club in the Nagold region.
-Their football team currently plays in the Verbandsliga Württemberg, the sith-tier in the German football league system.
+Their football team currently plays in the Landesliga Württemberg, the seventh-tier in the German football league system.

 The club's history dates back to 1847, and officially formed in 1934 when Turnverein (TV) Nagold, (re)founded in 1860 and the Sportverein (SV) Nagold, founded in 1911, merged to form VfL Nagold.

 Nagold operates teams across 16 sports including badminton, basketball, football, handball, judo, karate, swimming, table tennis, and gymnastics.
 They currently have 1700 members.

 Association Football

 Nagold's football program was founded in 1911 and is the largest sports department in the club.
 They currently have over 400 registered players, of which approximately 300 are in their youth program, which has been the club's main focus in football since the 1990s, when they made the decision to switch to a player development focus, bringing in Walter Baur to run the football program.

 The first team currently plays in the sixth-tier Verbandsliga Württemberg, the top flight of the Württemberg state association.